 Smart meters are about so much more than just saving energy at home.
 They are the cornerstone of the smart energy system.

-Whether your future self plans to be zipping about in a Nissan Leaf or cruising around in a Tesla, a smart energy grid is a key part of this.
+Whether your future self plans to be zipping about in a Nissan Leaf or cruising around in a Tesla, a smart energy system is a key part of this.

 In essence, a smart energy system employs a whole lot of information technology resources (including your energy usage data from smart meters) in order to better manage supply and demand, which in turn could reduce your electricity waste and energy costs.